Irakli Bagration of Mukhrani: Personal life

-He married (first) and divorced Maria Belaiev.
-He married (second) Donna Maria Antonietta née Pasquini dei Conti di Costafiorita (1911-1944) in 1940.
+He first married, then divorced Maria Belaiev.
+He married secondly Donna Maria Antonietta née Pasquini dei Conti di Costafiorita (1911-1944) in 1940.
 Following her death in childbirth in 1944, Irakli, with his infant son Giorgi, moved to Spain, where he naturalized and married (third) Infanta Doña María de las Mercedes Raimunda de Baviera y Borbón (1911–1953), a niece of Alfonso XIII of Spain, in 1946 at the Castle of San Sebastian, Spain.
 She died in 1953, leaving the daughter Mariam (born 1947) and son Bagrat (1949-2017) behind, and Prince Irakli married (fourth) Doña María del Pilar Pascual y Roig (d.
 1994), Marquesa de Carsani, in 1961.

 Career

 Irakli Bagration-Mukhraneli played a prominent role in Georgian political emigration circles and, as an active royalist, remained in opposition to Soviet rule in Georgia.
 He restored the Order of the Eagle of Georgia and the Seamless Tunic of Our Lord Jesus Christ in 1939.

 In April 1942 the German diplomat Friedrich-Werner von der Schulenberg attempted to unite Caucasus émigré leaders from the Northern Caucasus, Azerbaijan, Armenia, and Georgia - including Irakli Bagration - at the "Adlon meeting" in Berlin; however, the émigrés failed to obtain the endorsement of Alfred Rosenberg's for recognition of independence in return for collaboration with the Axis powers.

 Irakli Bagration sponsored the establishment in the Northern-hemisphere autumn of 1942 of the Germany-based Union of Georgian Traditionalists, which fought to restore Georgia's sovereignty from the USSR and advocated a constitutional monarchy as a form of the government for an independent Georgia.
 In 1942 Georgian exiles in Rome recognised him as a pretender to the Georgian throne.

 Following his father's death in 1957, Prince Irakli succeeded as Head of the Princely House of Mukhrani and declared himself Head of the Royal House of Georgia, assuming the style of "His Royal Highness".
-He died in Madrid in 1977.
+He died at Madrid in 1977.
 His remains lay in the British Cemetery of Madrid until transferred to the Svetitskhoveli Cathedral in Mtskheta in 1995.